Mock test. 100 marks available.

 -

-Amidst, with, against
+Amidst, with, against, away from

 -

-Complete the sentence: In diffusion and osmosis, particles move the concentration gradient, whilst in active transport, particles move the concentration gradient.
+In diffusion and osmosis, particles move the concentration gradient, whilst in active transport, particles move the concentration gradient.

 Correct 2 / 2 PointsIncorrect / 2 Points -